 Paper details What's in the paper?
-What do I need to be able to do?
-Reading and Writing 1 hour 10 minutes The Reading and Writing paper has nine parts and the tasks include: • matching sentences to notices • multiple-choice questions on a text • multiple-choice responses to something someone says • a multiple-matching question • a spelling task • an open-cloze task (a text with gaps - you need to fill in the gaps) • an information-transfer task • a guided writing task.
-Some of the things you need to be able to do are: understand real-world notices read and choose the correct word read and choose the correct answer put a conversation in the correct order spell words correctly choose the correct words to complete a text complete an email/letter with missing words complete a form with important information write a short note, email or postcard.

-Paper details What's in the paper?
-What do I need to be able to do?
-Listening About 30 minutes The Listening paper has five parts and the tasks include: • answering multiple-choice questions on short listening texts • matching a list of nouns to people while listening • answering multiple-choice questions on a conversation • filling in missing words on a form while listening to one or two people speaking.
-You need to be able to: Iisten for important information in short and long conversations and monologues Iisten and write down important information and spell words correctly.
-Speaking About 8-10 minutes The Speaking test has two parts.
+Skills assessed Reading & Writing 1 hour 10 minutes 50% of the marks for the exam The Reading and Writing paper has nine parts and the tasks include: • matching sentences to notices • multiple-choice questions on a text • multiple-choice responses to something someone says • a multiple-matching question • a spelling task • an open-cloze task (a text with gaps - you need to fill in the gaps) • an information-transfer task • a guided writing task Some things you need to be able to do are: understand real-word notices read and choose the correct word read and choose the correct answer put a conversation in the correct order spell words correctly choose the correct words to compete a text complete an email/letter with missing words complete a form with important information write a short note, email or postcard Listening About 30 minutes 25% of the marks for the exam The Listening paper has five parts and the tasks include: • answering multiple-choice questions on short listening texts • matching a list of nouns to people while listening • answering multiple-choice questions on a conversation • filling in missing words on a form while listening to one or two people speaking You need to be able to: Iisten for important information in short and long conversations and monologues Iisten and write down important information and spell words correctly Speaking About 10-12 minutes 25% of the marks for the exam The Speaking test has two parts.
 In the first part the interlocutor asks the candidate 'getting to know you' type questions; in the second part candidates talk to each other to get/give some information.
-You need to be able to: answer questions about yourself read a card and ask your partner some questions to get missing information read a card and answer your partner's questions.
+You need to be able to: • answer questions about yourself • read a card and ask your partner some questions to get missing information • read a card and answer your partner's questions the exar

 You don't need to pass all three papers to pass the whole exam.
-For example, if you do very well in Reading and Writing and Listening, but you don't do so well in Speaking, it is still possible to pass the exam.
+For example, if you do very well in Reading & Writing and Listening, but you don't do so well in Speaking, it is still possible to pass the exam.